Welcome

 Overview

-Recognition of the importance of longitudinal studies, non-invasive autopsies, and better predictive algorithms (to improve prioritization of preventive strategies);
+- A greater emphasis on prevention, long-term planning, and prioritization; therefore greater recognition of the importance of longitudinal studies, non-invasive autopsies, and better predictive algorithms (to improve prioritization of preventive strategies);

 Definitions